CSUChico-CSCI340/CSCI340-KernelHacking/README.md

 /proc is very special in that it is also a virtual filesystem.
 It’s sometimes referred to as a process information pseudo-file system.
 It doesn’t contain ’real’ files but runtime system information (e.g. system memory, devices mounted, hardware configuration, etc).
 For this reason it can be regarded as a control and information centre for the kernel.
 ￼
 Instead of performing standard file I/O, we need to register event handlers for various events.
 The seq file API[9] introduced in Linux 3.10 is quite useful for this. [version.c](https://github.com/torvalds/linux/blob/master/fs/proc/version.c) is a simple example that can be readily adapted to complete the pagefault portion of the assignment.
-9. The only function you really need to get the pagefault stat is all vm events[10], which populates an array of longs with various statistical information.
+9. The only function you really need to get the pagefault stat is all_vm_events, which populates an array of longs with various statistical information[10].
 You just need to invoke the function, then index to the correct array element in the result; in our case, PGFAULT is the index we need.
 Examples of all vm events usage are available in the Linux kernel source[11].
-You’llneedto#include <linux/mm.h>inyourkernelmoduletoaccesstheallvmevents function.
+You’ll need to *#include <linux/mm.h>* in your kernel module to access the all_vm_events function.
 10. seq printf uses the same format specifiers as printf.
 The format specifier for an unsigned long is just a Google search away.

 ##Evaluation